Contact Information

 ~The expertise and pride of the craftsmen~

+Manufacturing has flourished in Gifu prefecture through out much of its history.
 Seki cutlery, Mino Ware, Mino Washi paper, and woodwork from Hida are among the distinctive local industries found in Gifu.
 The expertise and pride of the craftsmen who have continued to make these exceptional products for ages are treasured to this day.

 Seki Cutlery

-The cutlery of Seki has a long history that dates back about 780 years ago.
+Cutlery forging in Seki has a long history that dates back about 780 years ago.
 Having all essential elements for sword making, Seki had prospered as one of Japan’s major sword production areas.
 The history and tradition were passed down to the present day, and Seki is known as the largest cutlery production area in Japan for high quality knives and scissors today.

 3